 Literature Based Activities:

-- Reviewing and consolidation of the EDUQAS Poetry Anthology.
-Students will study and analyse the ‘people’ and ‘power’ poems in this section of the anthology, together with continual reviews of the ‘war’ and ‘nature’ grouping from Year 9.
+- Expansion and consolidation of the EDUQAS Poetry Anthology.
+Students will study and analyse the ‘people’, ‘nature’ and ‘power’ poems in this section of the anthology, together with continual reviews of the ‘war’ grouping from Year 9 KS4 transition unit ‘War and Words’.
 We will be enabling our students to cope with poetry analysis under timed conditions, with key quotes being learned and embedded effectively.

-- Preparing for the GCSE Literature examination – extracts from Dickens’ A Christmas Carol or Stevenson’s The Strange Case of Dr Jekyll and Mr Hyde.
+- Preparing for the GCSE Literature examination – extracts from Dickens’ A Christmas Carol.
 Students will work towards answering a question that commences with an extract and then widens to encompass the events of the whole text, taking into account the social and historical context of the novellas.
-The focus is now on deeper analysis and more detailed awareness of the writer’s intent.
+While students will initially focus on key plot points, development of character and context, as they progress the focus will increasingly concern deeper analysis and more detailed awareness of the writer’s intent.

-- Preparing for the GCSE Literature examination – extracts from Priestley’s An Inspector Calls.
-Again, this starts with an extract based analysis which widens to encompass key events and key characters.
+- Preparing for the GCSE Literature examination – Priestley’s An Inspector Calls.
+Students will have the opportunity to read the full play, focussing on character, context and plot, in class– alongside the English Department’s annual staff performance.
+Their further study comprises a consolidation of this knowledge through extract-based analysis which widens to encompass key themes and authorial intent.
 Students will be expected to know the plot structure in detail and to be able to express their ideas confidently without the text in front of them.